-Pay special attention to your children's PFDs, which should be chosen by size and weight, and have collars to keep heads up in the water, a handle on the collar to lift them, and a safety strap so the PFD does not slide up over the head.
+Pay special attention to your children's PFDs.
+Each one should be chosen according to your child's size and weight, have a collar to keep their head up in the water, a handle on the collar to lift them and a safety strap so the PFD does not slide up over the head.

 - Do not rock the boat.
 Move slowly when you enter the boat because it could tip over, or tip you out, if you are not careful.

 - Remind children to keep their arms, legs and head inside the boat at all times.